Parc Pierre-Lagravère: Pôle sportif Pierre-Lagravère

+Current facilities

+Centre aquatique olympique Laure-et-Florent Manaudou

-The first step taken to establish Île Marante as a sports complex was to replace the city's relatively recent outdoor swimming pool, located downtown in the vicinity of Stade Yves-du-Manoir, with a new indoor facility on the former island, which opened in 1969.
+The first step taken to establish île Marante as a sports destination was to replace the city's relatively recent outdoor swimming pool, located downtown in the vicinity of Stade Yves-du-Manoir, with a new indoor facility on the former island, which opened in 1969.
 Like the park's future ice rink, it was designed by architect Henry Pottier, who was in charge of an urban renewal plan for the northwestern districts of Colombes at the time.

-In addition to being used by the hometown Colombes Natation, it has also been used by Racing Club de France as the club has strong ties to the city.
+In addition to hosting the hometown Colombes Natation, it has also been used by Racing Club de France due to that club's longstanding ties to the city.

-The pool is being renovated for use as a training facility during the 2024 Olympic Games.

-Philippe Candeloro Ice Rink

-An ice rink was added to the park in 1974.

-In 2018, it was renamed after ISU World Championship and Olympic medal winning figure skater Philippe Candeloro, who grew up and started his career in Colombes.